In Re: Darkest Hour

 I think this is what Wright and McCarten were trying to get at with their fictional underground scene, and the juxtaposition in the film with the weakness and half-heartedness of the Conservative Party grandees like Halifax and Chamberlain.
 The people were better than their political leadership.
 Certainly the film is dead on that a majority of the Conservative Party was unenthusiastic about Churchill as prime minister, and that his position in his first month in office was highly precarious (though the film carries this too far through a couple of invented details).
 As I noted in one of my books about Churchill:

-[Cabinet secretary] John Colville wrote: “In May 1940 the mere thought of Churchill as Prime Minister send a cold chill down the spines of the staff working at 10 Downing Street. . .
+[Cabinet secretary] John Colville wrote: “In May 1940 the mere thought of Churchill as Prime Minister sent a cold chill down the spines of the staff working at 10 Downing Street. . .
 Seldom can a Prime Minister have taken office with the Establishment. . . so dubious of the choice and so prepared to find its doubts justified.”
 “This is not the last war administration by a long way,” a leading member of Churchill’s own party remarked.
 Another Tory MP, Peter Eckersley, wrote: “Winston won’t last five months!
 Opposition from Tories is already beginning.”
 MP David Kier wrote in his diary a month after Churchill took office: “The more I think of the position, the more uncertain the future of Winston’s present Government is.”

 Darkest Hour gets this aspect of the story just right, if not with perfect historical accuracy.
 The fact that we’ve had a different impression over the decades is party of Churchill’s own making.
 He mistold the story of that first month in office in his memoirs for a number of reasons (in part so as not to besmirch even more the reputation of many eminent Englishmen).
 Darkest Hour should prompt a closer look at that key period, and concentrate our minds on the difficulties of political life.